Machine Learning for a Shopify store - a step by step guide

 Now, let's specify that we want to forecast the Total column, which is a moving average of the historical price for sales.
 However, looking at the data you can see several entries for the same date, depending on several factors: the vendor, the line item, and the shipping country.
 We want to generate forecasts to predict the behavior of Total (price) by vendor, line-item, and country for the 7 days.
 MindsDB makes it simple so that we don't need to repeat the predictor creation process for every group there is.
 Instead, we can just group for both columns and the predictor will learn from all series and enable all forecasts!

-In the SQL Editor, we will make use of the CREATE PREDICTOR statement to create and train a model.
+In the SQL Editor, we will make use of the CREATE MODEL statement to create and train a model.

-You can check the status of the model:
+You can check up on the model’s status by running the DESCRIBE syntax.

 Once the model's status is complete, you can query it as a table to get forecasts for a given period of time.
 Usually, you'll want to know what happens right after the latest training data point that was fed, for which we have a special bit of syntax, the "LATEST" keyword: